JacobRothDevelopment/Phapi/README.md

         - `/v1/user/login/somethingelse`

       - An important feature of the Path is variables.
-Path variables are used to pass data from the url to the function call.
+Path variables are used to pass data from the request url to the method call.

-        - Specifically, the string used to define the path variable need to be the same string used as the argument of the endpoint method
+        - Specifically, the string used to define the path variable needs to be the same string used as the argument of the endpoint method

         - For example, given the method